keyboard_arrow_up

 Storage Hopper

-Storage containers used to collect granular materials, then dispense them onto a conveyor or another material handling component, using gravity.
+Storage hoppers are containers used to collect granular materials and dispense them onto a conveyor or other material handling systems using gravity.

 Linear Feeder